buzz-js/buzz-sdk/README.md

 # The Buzz.js Road map
-I'm not going to describe Buzz.js again because the documentation for it not only exists inside the [README](./README.md) but also exists inside the package manager more extensively.
-The Buzz.js roadmap is split into 3 phases.
+I'm not going to describe Buzz.js again because the documentation for it not only exists inside the [README](https://github.com/buzz-js/buzz-js/blob/stable/README.md) but this is the SDK that lets all the magic actually happen.

--	In the first phase, the base SDK is made.
-When I say base SDK here, I mean the fundamental Widgets that everything else is built on top of.
+-	In the first phase, the base SDK — meaning the fundamental components, services, and controllers that everything else would be built on top of — is made.
 Even the other, more specified, widgets in the framework like the PageViews that are supposed to be the topmost Widgets in the every Page in the WebApp — a System Navigable widget class.

-- 	In the second phase, I'd begin to write the runtime environment for Buzz probably after forking the JS repository.
-While working on fine-tuning the source code and optimizing it for Buzz, we would be adding comonents to the framework that most people would probably need when making WebApps.
-It sounds like a lot of work, because it is and I am not going to even try to deceive myself about it :joy:.
+- 	In the second phase, we would be writing the more specialized widget while running edge-case tests on the stuff we already have in order to fix any bugs and make any optimizations that would be necessary under the hood.
+Here, we would make widgets that handle responsiveness like the `ResponsivePageView`, and even some specific use cases like a `CalendarWidget`:smile:.

--	In the third phase, the extension Widgets would be made.
-Extension widgets here means things like DashboardPageView, MobilePageView, DesktopPageView, ResponsivePageView, and so on.
-Basically, things that are useful for Web Apps that I want to optimize as much as possible for the framework but not actually add to the base SDK.
-These things would however obviously be in the base SDK but I say not adding here because, well, they come as an afterthought.
-Also, at the third phase, I would work on abstracting things involving hardware like cameras, geolocation, microphones, and so on — if need be.
-Exhales, what a long way to go.
+-	In the third phase, we would begin offering crowds and groups to test Buzz and share their feedback with us.
+Then, the contributors would split into two teams: the first one would work on porting Buzz to the Node.js ecosystem while the second one would work on performing bug fixes and optimizations that the communities and groups we offer to try buzz suggest.

 # Phase 1 Goals :soccer::trophy:
 Date Started:	May 11, 2023 <br>